 The Future of Computer Chess Online

-In the coming weeks and months we will therefore be providing a very basic tutorial on how to play the game of chess with diagrams where appropriate.
-It is my hope that this will dispel some of issues arising for visitors to this site and allow everyone to grow in strength as chess players.
+In the coming weeks and months, we will be providing a very basic tutorial on how to play the game of chess with diagrams where appropriate.
+It is my hope that this will dispel some of the issues arising for visitors to this site and allow everyone to grow in strength as chess players.